Anon4You/Venom/README.md

 - No cloudflared or Ngrok needed
 - OTP Bypass pages
 - No link issues
-- Tow port forwording tunnel
+- Two port forwording tunnel
 ### Installation

 - Just, Clone this repository -